mitsuba-renderer/mitsuba-blender/README.md

 - **Strict** (default): any unsupported input fails the whole material, which exports as a pink error BSDF.
 The problem is then visible in the render rather than buried in the console.
 - **Relaxed**: the socket default is used and a warning is logged, which gives a usable scene from one that contains nodes the exporter cannot represent.

-Currently unsupported: procedural textures (Noise, Voronoiu, Wave, ...) and `Object info`, whose ouputs depend on which instance is baing shaded.
-A Mitsuba texture is evaluated from a `SurfaceInteraction`, which carries no per-instance identity, so it converts to zero for now.
+Currently unsupported: procedural textures (Voronoi, Wave, Musgrave, ...) except for Noise Texture (3D FBM, Fac output only).

 ### Material import